saltxwater/go-dremio-api-client/README.md

 # go-dremio-api-client
-GoLang Client for interacting with Dremio Api
+Golang Client for interacting with Dremio Api